maisnamraju/hagura/_posts/2017-03-18-map-reduce-part2.md

 ---
 [Example code](https://github.com/maisnamraju/mapreduce-nodejs)

-Mapreduce is pretty much supported in all mongodb libraries inside nodejs but in our case we are going to be using the native mongodb drivers inside mongodb as it is closest to native mongodb.
+Mapreduce is pretty much supported in all mongodb libraries inside nodejs with the exception of `mongorito`; In our case, we are going to be using the native mongodb drivers inside mongodb as it is closest to native mongodb.

 ```
 npm install mongodb